The circus: once an exotic distraction, now a mirror of Swiss society

 But now, as the season concludes after more than 320 performances in more than 30 cities, there are also sombre moments, he said.
 The seasonal performers from overseas are returning home for their winter break.

 "Like every year, this is the time to say goodbye," said Franco.
-Perhaps some will return next year, for the 101st tour.
+Some will return next year, for the 101st tour.

 (Adapted from Chinese by Patrick Böhler), SWI swissinfo.ch